-To understand the entirety of the team eligibility requirements, read the excerpt from the 2017 Rulebook below.
+To understand the entirety of the team eligibility requirements, read the excerpt from the Rulebook below.
 If you still have questions, email email@example.com.

-Anyone who meets the team eligibility requirements can join a team, but in order to contribute to the team's score, the athlete needs to complete the Open division workout (Rx'd or scaled) and submit one of the top three scores among athletes of the same gender on the team roster.
+Anyone who meets the team eligibility requirements can join a team, but in order to contribute to the team's score, the athlete needs to complete the Open division workout (Rx'd or scaled) and submit one of the top two scores among athletes of the same gender on the team roster.

 1.12 - TEAM ELIGIBILITY REQUIREMENTS

-1.14 - TEAM ELIGIBILITY REQUIREMENTS - TRACKING WEEKLY WORKOUTS
+1.13 - TEAM ELIGIBILITY REQUIREMENTS - TRACKING WEEKLY WORKOUTS

-The More than Half Rule is evaluated on a weekly basis to ensure athletes are training regularly and consistently at their team location.
-Athletes CANNOT take the sum of all of their workouts for the entire season and then demonstrate that, over the course of the season and on average, they performed more than half of their training days at the team gym.
-Reasonable accommodations for temporary travel are permitted but must be documented in the athlete’s training journal or log.
-(For more detailed instruction, see Section 1.15 - Team Eligibility Requirements - Documenting Workouts and Section 1.18 - Teams - CrossFit Games Early Declaration Form.
+The minimum requirement is evaluated on a weekly basis to ensure athletes are training regularly and consistently at their team location.
+Athletes CANNOT take the sum of all of their workouts for the entire season and then demonstrate that, over the course of the season they performed on average three workouts a week at the team gym.
+Reasonable accommodations for temporary travel or schooling are permitted but must be documented in the athlete’s training journal or log, and the athlete is advised to fill out an Early Declaration Form.
 A few examples include but are not limited to:

-1.15 - TEAM ELIGIBILITY REQUIREMENTS - DOCUMENTING WORKOUTS
+1.14 - TEAM ELIGIBILITY REQUIREMENTS - DOCUMENTING WORKOUTS

 Any athlete requiring assistance with documenting workouts should email email@example.com PRIOR to the start of the season.

-1.16 - AFFILIATES AND GYMS WITH MORE THAN ONE TEAM
+1.15 - AFFILIATES AND GYMS WITH MORE THAN ONE TEAM

 More than one team may come from an affiliate or gym, as long as all members of each team consistently train at that physical location in accordance with all team rules.
 Team members may not switch between teams.

-1.17 - TEAMS AT AFFILIATES AND GYMS WITH MULTIPLE LOCATIONS
+1.16 - TEAMS AT AFFILIATES AND GYMS WITH MULTIPLE LOCATIONS

 For gyms or affiliates with multiple locations, EACH location must register its own team.
-Teams may not include athletes who work out more at other locations (as stipulated above) even if the other locations share a name, owner, membership plan or programming.
+Teams may not include athletes who work out more at other locations (as stipulated above), even if the other locations share a name, owner, membership plan or programming.

-1.18 - COACHES OR TRAINERS COMPETING ON A TEAM
+1.17 - COACHES OR TRAINERS COMPETING ON A TEAM

-1.19 - TEAM ELIGIBILITY FOR AFFILIATE LICENSEE OF RECORD (LOR)
+1.18 - TEAM ELIGIBILITY FOR AFFILIATE LICENSEE OF RECORD (LOR)

 The Licensee of Record (LOR) for an affiliate may not compete on any team other than a team from their own affiliate.
 The LOR for an affiliate may not be changed in order to allow the original LOR to compete for a different team.
 If an affiliate’s LOR is changed between January 1 and the close of the first Open workout, both the original LOR and the new LOR may only compete on a team from that affiliate during the CrossFit Games season.
 As stated above, any athlete listed as an affiliate LOR at the close of the first Open workout may not compete for any team other than one from their own affiliate.
 Conversely, if an athlete becomes the LOR for a new affiliate after the close of the first Open workout, this athlete may remain on their current team.
 The athlete in this example will switch to their own affiliate team for the following Games season.

-1.20 - TEAMS - CROSSFIT GAMES EARLY DECLARATION FORM
+1.19 - TEAMS - CROSSFIT GAMES EARLY DECLARATION FORM

-• traveling long distances to train at the team location throughout the season
+- traveling long distances to train at the team location throughout the season

-• frequent travel during the CrossFit Games season
+- frequent travel during the CrossFit Games season

 Submitting the Early Declaration Form does NOT guarantee the athlete’s specific circumstances will be approved.
-However, if a team athlete’s eligibility becomes the subject of an investigation during the season, any information submitted on an Early Declaration Form will be considered in CrossFit’s investigation and final decision
+However, if a team athlete’s eligibility becomes the subject of an investigation during the season, any information submitted on an Early Declaration Form will be considered in CrossFit’s investigation and final decision.